vasturiano/d3-hilbert/README.md

 # d3-hilbert
-Visualize distance variables using a continuous Hilbert space-filling space.
+D3 layout to visualize distance variables using a continuous Hilbert space-filling space.